-In this section, we investigate curvature operator of the second kind in dimensions four and above and establish various algebraic relations with other frequently used curvature conditions such as sectional curvature and isotropic curvature.

-For the reader's convenience, we first recall some definitions regarding positive isotropic curvature and its variants.
+In this section, we investigate the curvature operator of the second kind in dimensions four and above, and establish various algebraic relations with other frequently used curvature conditions such as sectional curvature and isotropic curvature.
+For the reader's convenience, we first recall some definitions regarding isotropic curvature and its variants.

-\begin{definition} Let $R \in S^2_B (\Lambda^2 V)$ be an algebraic curvature operator on a Euclidean vector space of dimension $n\geq 4$. \begin{enumerate} \item We say $R$ has nonnegative isotropic curvature if for all orthonormal four-frame $\{e_1, e_2, e_3, e_4\}\subset V$, it holds that
+\begin{definition} Let $R \in S^2_B (\Lambda^2 V)$ be an algebraic curvature operator on a Euclidean vector space $V$ of dimension $n\geq 4$. \begin{enumerate} \item We say $R$ has nonnegative isotropic curvature if for all orthonormal four-frame $\{e_1, e_2, e_3, e_4\}\subset V$, it holds that